 The short answer is, yes, oatmeal and oats are gluten-free.
 The long answer is, no, you can’t eat oatmeal unless it’s made with certified gluten-free oats.

 Let me explain.

 Oats are naturally gluten-free.
 They do not contain any gluten.

-However, the way oats are grown and processed in the U.S., they are notoriously cross contaminated with wheat.
-They are grown on shared fields with wheat, often in rotation with the wheat, barley or rye crops.
+However, the way oats are grown and processed in the U.S., they are notoriously cross contaminated with wheat, making many of us celiacs asking, “Are oats gluten-free?”
+Oats are grown on shared fields with wheat, often in rotation with the wheat, barley or rye crops.
 The same machinery used to harvest wheat is often used to harvest oats, and the machinery is not cleaned between uses.
 The same grain holding bins are used to store wheat and oats, and the same transport trucks are used for both too.

 Thus, when you eat oats, it’s likely you’re eating wheat too.

 Are Oats Gluten-Free?
 Labeling